pete898/FlatEarthCoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

-This issue tracker is only for technical issues related to COLX Core.
+This issue tracker is only for technical issues related to the FlatEarthCoin COLX Core.
 General COLX questions and/or support requests and are best directed to the [COLX Slack](http://colx.slack.com).

 ### Describe the issue